 Assessment for the course will include participation in weekly discussions or some other activity in your course, homework exercises, module tests, and a proctored comprehensive final exam.
 You will be penalized for not completing the homework that is due each week.

-Also as part of this class, you must visit an approved fine art museum.
+Also as part of this class, you must write a report about an approved fine art museum.
 There is no substitute for this assignment.

 GRADING POLICY